itsmia6407/JavaCourse3/README.md

 ## Description
 Learning Java new data structures.
-Use these data structures to build more complex programs that use Java’s object-oriented features.
-Build an encryption program and a program to break your encryption algorithm.
+Use these data structures to build more complex programs that use Java’s object-oriented features. <br /> Build an encryption program and a program to break your encryption algorithm.

 ## Outcome